tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that small elements of these products are able to be problematic in medical diagnosis after entering the body.
+• Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that small elements of these devices are able to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.